-The Long Walk to Treatment, from Dubbo in central-west NSW to Sydney, delivered a message to NSW Parliament urging better drug treatment availability.
+The Long Walk to Treatment, from Dubbo in central-west NSW to Sydney, delivered a powerful message to NSW Parliament urging effective drug treatment available to all.

 You can register your interest in hosting a screening of the documentary here.
 It's not hard, and we can provide resources to help you.

-Our Fair Treatment campaign website is here.
-It's a campaign for reforms to reduce the harm from illicit drugs.
-We and our partner organisations in the campaign (see Our partners tab below) want personal drug use treated as a health and social issue, not one for the criminal law.
+Our Fair Treatment campaign aims to achieve this.
+The Uniting Church Synod and our partner organisations in the campaign (see Our partners tab below) want personal drug use treated as a health and social issue, not one for the criminal law.

 Fair Treatment Campaign Launched at Town Hall- Insights Magazine (view photos, access to Livestream of the launch)